 Nowadays, there are no Satyagraha masters to train under.
 If we practice it in the real world, people will take us for fools and cowards; the charitable will take us for saintly fools.
 We will suffer for our folly.
 They will rip off everything we cherish, hit us where it hurts most, and make fun of our incredible stupidity; having learned nothing from the transaction.
 We could easily become embittered.
 That should be expected.

-The main difference between today’s policies and those in the future of Satyagraha, is that those of today are ultimately ruled by psychopaths and sociopaths, whereas those to come will be ruled by conscience-driven people like you and me.
+The main difference between today’s policies and those in the future of Satyagraha, is that those of today are ultimately arbitrated by psychopaths and sociopaths to their advantage, whereas those to come will be ruled by conscience-driven people like you and me, to benefit the commons.
 It will be as simple as that.

 In the future, there will be as many Satyagraha masters on PeaceWorld as there are karate masters on this world today.
 Satyagraha will become the keystone of courtesy and social grace.
 Everyone will acknowledge it and cooperate with enthusiasm.
 Those who reject it will be deemed insane.
-Only then may we read about Satyagraha, in the cool shade of our innermost thoughts, and feel genuine contentment.
+Only then may we contemplate Satyagraha in the cool shade of our innermost thoughts and feel genuine contentment.
 Until then, we shall often fail our ideals or suffer for our convictions.

 O bodhisattva!
 Keep trying.
 This is hard, but you are brave.
 Keep trying.